wingify/wingify.github.io/_posts/2017-09-22-automated-environment-deployments.markdown

 ### More automation

 Now, even this job would require the developer to open Jenkins webapp, go to job page, put in inputs and then run it.
-But we avoid that too - enter **Ramukaka**!.
+But we avoid that too - enter **Ramukaka**!
 Ramukaka is our Skype bot ([that we have open-sourced as well](https://github.com/wingify/heybot)) which we use for various grunt tasks, such as running a Jenkins job!

 With Ramukaka in the picture, our *test* deployment looks like so: